-The Ontario Undergraduate Student Alliance (OUSA) represents the interests of over 140,000 professional and undergraduate, full-time and part-time university students at eight student associations across Ontario.
+The Ontario Undergraduate Student Alliance (OUSA) represents the interests of over 140,000 professional and undergraduate, full-time and part-time university students at seven student associations across Ontario.

 Our vision is for an accessible, affordable, accountable and high quality post-secondary education in Ontario.
 To achieve this vision we’ve come together to develop solutions to challenges facing higher education, build broad consensus for our policy options, and lobby government to implement them.

 Find out more about our activities, our structure, what people are saying about us, and the people behind the organization.
 We hope this gives you a comprehensive look at how OUSA is put together.
 If you have any questions about what we do, feel free to contact us.

 Vision: To improve the accessibility, affordability, accountability and quality of undergraduate education in Ontario.

 Mission: It is the mission of the Ontario Undergraduate Student Alliance to: